Tannu265/Emotion-Based-Music-Recommendation-System-/README.md

 ## 📌 Overview

-FaceBeats is an emotion-based music recommendation system that uses facial expression recognition to detect a user’s emotional state in real time and automatically play music that matches their mood.
+RhythmiQ is an emotion-based music recommendation system that uses facial expression recognition to detect a user’s emotional state in real time and automatically play music that matches their mood.
 By combining Computer Vision and Deep Learning, the system delivers a personalized and emotionally intelligent music experience without requiring any manual input from the user.
 The system captures live video through a webcam, detects the user’s face using OpenCV, predicts emotions using a trained Convolutional Neural Network (CNN), and recommends music accordingly.
 This project demonstrates how AI can understand human emotions and enhance digital experiences through smart automation.

 ---